BackyardBrains/NeuroRobot/README.md

 # Neurorobot App

 A neurorobot is a robot controlled by a computer simulation of a biological brain.
 At Backyard Brains we use neurorobots to teach computational neuroscience in high schools.
 This repository contains all the Matlab and Arduino code needed to run our neurorobots.
 If you haven't got a neurorobot yet, you can still run the neurorobot app using only your computer and webcamera.
-For more information, see our <a href='https://www.frontiersin.org/articles/10.3389/fnbot.2020.00006/full'>first publication</a> and our <a href='https://github.com/BackyardBrains/NeuroRobot/blob/master/Documentation/Neurorobot%20User%20Guide.pdf'>neurorobot user guide</a>.
+To learn more, explore our <a href='https://docs.google.com/document/d/12S6izB7_oZGWIqypyMhO19rSjw4mqDFAkoiaXdZETu0/edit?usp=sharing'>Remote Labs</a>, our <a href='<a href='https://docs.google.com/document/d/1_fkM_ccYyojDcovjW_f6EnSZTBed_XkrHJNA_dRZvvg/edit?usp=sharing'>User Guide</a> and our <a href='https://www.frontiersin.org/articles/10.3389/fnbot.2020.00006/full'>first publicationfirst</a>.

 ## Getting Started